How Will the Election Affect Estate and Tax Planning?

 Not so fast!
 January 20th is still a few days away.
 Even though numerous campaign promises have been made, it is important to remember the old adage – political promises can be broken just as fast as they are made.
 However, it is still important to look at the facts.

-Although it may be a surprise to some, both President-Elect Trump and the Republican Congress have similar priorities.
+Although it may be a surprise to some, both President-elect Trump and the Republican Congress have similar priorities.
 Even though some procedural rules in place with the Senate could slow down the Republicans’ efforts to reform the tax code, it is apparent that the GOP is going to move forward.
 The Grand Ole Party expects that their laws will pass both chambers and that these laws will inevitably be signed by the future President Trump.

 However, with all of that in mind, it is important to realize that the current estate tax does not apply to about 99% of the U.S. population.
 For an individual’s estate to be taxed at death, he or she must own real and personal property that exceeds $5,450,000.00 million (or, $10,900,000.00 for married couples).
 Thus, if Trump and the Republican party repeal the estate tax, then this move benefits about 1% of Americans.

-In summary, there is likelihood for federal tax changes given the political realm after the 2016 election.
+In summary, there is a likelihood of federal tax changes given the political realm after the 2016 election.
 However, those proposed changes – at least to estate tax – will not affect a huge number of American citizens.
 Even though the election is over, it is important to stay in tune with what happens after.

 At NC Planning, we will continue to follow any changes and updates with the tax laws.
 We will keep a watchful eye and continue our distinguished practice of planning estates for our clients.
-We take pride in the fact that the law is in a constant flux because it reminds us that we ourselves must always adapt and better ourselves.
-Change is challenging because it causes us to think critically about our system, our perceptions, our society and, ultimately, ourselves.
+We take pride in the fact that the law is in constant flux because it reminds us that we ourselves must always adapt and better ourselves.
+Change is challenging because it causes us to think critically about our system, our perceptions, our society, and, ultimately, ourselves.
 The 2016 election has now come and gone, but we, the citizens, keep everything moving forward.
 Let’s not rush off to Canada just yet.